 Simple English definitions for legal terms

-Read a random definition: standard policy
+Read a random definition: fund

 A pact is an agreement between two or more groups or countries.
 It's like making a promise to do something together.
 Sometimes people use different words like treaty or convention, but they all mean the same thing - a promise to work together and follow certain rules.